Troubleshooting issues with Amazon DataSync transfers

 If you're still having this issue, see Getting help with your agent from Amazon Web Services Support.

-My task execution has had the preparing status for a long time
+My task execution seems stuck in the preparing status

 The time your DataSync transfer task has the Preparing status depends on the amount of data in your transfer source and destination and the performance of those storage systems.